$D$-dimensional aether charged black hole and aether waves in M-subclass of Einstein-aether theory: Abstract

 \section{Abstract}

 \baselineskip=0.6 cm

 We study the black hole solution and gravitational wave polarizations in a M-subset of the Einstein-aether theory with Lorentz invariance violated by an unit norm vector field---the aether field $u^a$.
 This M-subset of Einstein-aether theory has a form of Einstein-Maxwell theory with a term of Lagrange multiplier potential $\lambda(u_au^a\mp1)$.
-We find that if the aether field is timelike, there is no static black hole solution existing, which is different from the result reported in Phys.
-Rev. D {\bf64} 024028.
-When the aether field is spacelike, there exists a static solution---$D$-dimensional Reissner-Nordstrom-like black hole solution, in which the aether charge have a minimum and maximum values.
-The conception of the aether charge also exists in the $c_i$ subset of the Einstein-aether theory.
-The Smarr formula and the first law can be still constructed via the extended method of Killing potential.
+When the aether field is timelike or spacelike, there exists a static solution---$D$-dimensional Reissner-Nordstrom form of black hole solution, in which the aether charge have a minimum and maximum values.
+This conception of the aether charge doesn't exist in the $c_i$ subset of the Einstein-aether theory.
+The Smarr formula and the first law can be exactly constructed via the extended method of Killing potential.
 For the linearized M-subset Einstein-aether theory with the timelike aether field, we find the speed of spin-2 modes is unit, which aren't dependent on spacetime dimensions $D$ and aether constant $b_1$, but some parts of polarizations are disappeared.
 The speed of spin-1 modes is unit also.
-The third kind mode is the longitudinal aether-metric mode, which is linearly time dependent and not the spin-0 mode.
+The third kind mode is the longitudinal aether-metric mode, which is linearly time dependent and not the spin-0 mode reported in the $c_i$ subset Einstein-aether theory..